lukehedger/brexit-bot/readme.md

 # Brexit Bot

-> Argue with a robot about Brexit or Bremain #spurious
+> Ask a robot about Brexit or Bremain #spurious

 ## Setup bot

 ```
-npm i -g nodemon
 npm i
 ```